homiak/pegasus/waterdragon/README.md

 After installing the mod, you will be able to encounter Water Dragons in their Nests.
 Interact with them to discover their unique abilities and obtain Draconic materials for crafting blocks and armor.

-For more information you will find in the Book of Waterdragon item. inspired by Draconis, created by Scottii.
+For more information you will find in the Book of Waterdragon item. inspired by Draconis and created by Scottii.